ivcf-cmu/ivcf-cmu.github.io/README.md

 ## What on earth is Jekyll?

-Jekyll is GitHubs's way of hosting websites.
+Jekyll is GitHub's way of hosting websites.
 GitHub will properly host a flat HTML website, but it also allows you to use Jekyll, which allows tools like SASS, templating, and CoffeeScript.
 Jekyll takes these files and, according to an optional config file, compiles them into a flat site.
-This website uses Jekyll and GitHub compiles it for us automatically.
+This website uses Jekyll, and GitHub compiles it for us automatically.
 Notice that Jekyll also compiles Markdown into HTML, which might be why the content looks so weird.
 The [Jekyll Docs] are a great place to learn more.